endatabas/endb-book/src/reference/clients.md

 Options can be supplied for `accept`, `username`, and `password`.
 Accept headers default to LD-JSON and can be set to any valid content type listed in the [HTTP API](http_api.md#accept-headers).
+If you choose `application/vnd.apache.arrow.file` or `application/vnd.apache.arrow.stream`,
+the raw response body will be be returned from `sql()`.

 ```javascript
 var e = new Endb();